 Inversion is the oldest form of decompression therapy.
 In this practice, individuals literally hang upside down in an effort to counteract the effects of gravity on the spine.
 Inversion tables are still popular forms of primitive home-use decompression today.

 There are many super high-tech machines which now perform state of the art computerized decompression, as well.
+The new machines offer a major advance over traditional bedridden traction for sciatica.
 Below are listed the most popular examples of modern decompression systems:

 Spinal Decompression for Sciatica Summary

 I am an avid supporter of decompression for indicated structurally-induced back, neck and sciatica pain syndromes.
 Although the treatment is not useful for every spinal pain syndrome, it is indicated for the most common treatment-resistant conditions.
 The best treatment results are demonstrated in patients with herniated discs.
 Treatment is also indicated for degenerative disc disease and some forms of osteoarthritis, including facet joint syndrome.

 The benefits of spinal decompression for sciatica treatment are easily recognized.
 First, it is noninvasive and offers a chance for realizing a real permanent cure.
 Next, the treatment is finite and typically lasts for about a month.
 This eliminates the long-term slavery commonly forced upon patients by other symptomatic sciatica treatments.
 Finally, the theory behind the therapy makes logical sense from a scientific anatomical viewpoint.

 Remember, some chronic sciatica syndromes are not caused by a physical source, despite whatever the diagnosis might be.
 This is because many disc abnormalities are incidental to pain which may be present, since the disc does not influence any neurological tissue whatsoever.